-Common cold symptoms include a stuffy and runny nose, sneezing, coughing, and sometimes fever.
+Common cold symptoms include stuffy nose, runny nose, sneezing, coughing, and sometimes fever.
 Babies with colds are often fussy and have trouble staying asleep.

-- At the end of a warm bath, use a washcloth to thoroughly wipe your baby’s nose.
+- At the end of a warm bath, use a washcloth to thoroughly wipe your baby’s nostrils.

 - Before nursing, gently remove mucus from your baby's nose with a bulb syringe or NoseFrida.

 - Lift the head of your baby’s crib a few inches by putting books under the legs (make sure to check with your pediatrician and follow all safety precautions).

 - Reduce swelling and loosen secretions with saline nose drops.